wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/Domain/BPM/BPM-OpenSource-List.md

 - [Cadence #Project#](https://github.com/uber/cadence): Cadence is a distributed, scalable, durable, and highly available orchestration engine to execute asynchronous long-running business logic in a scalable and resilient way.

+- [Argo #『睿频科创园#](https://github.com/argoproj/argo): Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+Argo Workflows is implemented as a Kubernetes CRD (Custom Resource Definition).

 # Rules Engine

 - [Drools #Project#](https://www.drools.org/): Drools is a Business Rules Management System (BRMS) solution.
 It provides a core Business Rules Engine (BRE), a web authoring and rules management application (Drools Workbench) and an Eclipse IDE plugin for core development.